Rheumatoid Arthritis (RA)

 Sarcoidosis, Whipple disease, multicentric reticulohistiocytosis, and other systemic diseases may involve joints; other clinical features and tissue biopsy sometimes help differentiate these conditions.
 Acute rheumatic fever has a migratory pattern of joint involvement and evidence of antecedent streptococcal infection (culture or changing antistreptolysin O titer); in contrast, RA tends to involve additional joints over time.

-Reactive arthritis can be differentiated by antecedent GI or GU symptoms; asymmetric involvement and pain at the Achilles insertion of the heel, sacroiliac joints, and large joints of the leg; conjunctivitis; iritis; painless buccal ulcers; balanitis circinata; or keratoderma blennorrhagicum on the soles and elsewhere.
+Reactive arthritis can be differentiated by antecedent gastrointestinal or genitourinary symptoms; asymmetric involvement and pain at the Achilles insertion of the heel, sacroiliac joints, and large joints of the leg; conjunctivitis; iritis; painless buccal ulcers; balanitis circinata; or keratoderma blennorrhagicum on the soles and elsewhere.

-Psoriatic arthritis tends to be asymmetric and is not usually associated with RF, but differentiation may be difficult in the absence of nail or skin lesions.
+Psoriatic arthritis tends to be asymmetric and is not usually associated with RF, but clinical differentiation may be difficult in the absence of nail or skin lesions.
 DIP joint involvement and severely mutilating arthritis (arthritis mutilans) is strongly suggestive, as is the presence of a diffusely swollen (sausage) digit.
+Distinguishing between psoriatic arthritis and RA is important because response to specific drugs differs.

-Osteoarthritis can be differentiated by the joints involved; the absence of rheumatoid nodules, systemic manifestations, or significant amounts of RF; and by synovial fluid WBC counts <2000/μL.
-Osteoarthritis of the hands most typically involves the DIP joints, bases of the thumbs, and proximal interphalangeal joints and may involve the metacarpophalangeal joints but typically spares the wrist.
+Osteoarthritis can be differentiated by the joints involved; the absence of rheumatoid nodules, systemic manifestations, or significant amounts of RF; and by synovial fluid white blood cell counts < 2000/mcL (2.0 x109/L).
+Osteoarthritis of the hands most typically involves the DIP joints, bases of the thumbs, and proximal interphalangeal joints and may involve the metacarpophalangeal joints, but typically spares the wrist.
 RA does not affect the DIP joints.

-RA decreases life expectancy by 3 to 7 yr, with heart disease, infection, and GI bleeding accounting for most excess mortality; drug treatment, cancer, as well as the underlying disease may be responsible.
+Rheumatoid arthritis (RA) decreases life expectancy by 3 to 7 years, with heart disease, infection, and gastrointestinal bleeding accounting for most excess mortality; drug treatment, cancer, as well as the underlying disease may be responsible.
 Disease activity should be controlled to lower cardiovascular disease risk in all patients with RA.
 (See also the European League Against Rheumatism's (EULAR) recommendations for cardiovascular disease risk management in patients with RA and other forms of inflammatory joint disorders.)

 At least 10% of patients are eventually severely disabled despite full treatment.
-Whites and women have a poorer prognosis, as do patients with subcutaneous nodules, advanced age at disease onset, inflammation in ≥ 20 joints, early erosions, cigarette smoking, high ESR, and high levels of RF or anti-CCP.
+Whites and women have a poorer prognosis, as do patients with subcutaneous nodules, advanced age at disease onset, inflammation in ≥ 20 joints, early erosions, cigarette smoking, high erythrocyte sedimentation rate, and high levels of RF or anticyclic citrullinated peptide (anti-CCP).

-Treatment of RA involves a balance of rest and exercise, adequate nutrition, physical measures, drugs, and sometimes surgery.
-(See also the American College of Rheumatology's 2015 guidelines for the treatment of rheumatoid arthritis and the European League Against Rheumatism's 2013 update EULAR Recommendations for the Management of Rheumatoid Arthritis with Synthetic and Biological Disease-Modifying Antirheumatic Drugs.)
+Treatment of rheumatoid arthritis (RA) involves a balance of rest and exercise, adequate nutrition, physical measures, drugs, and sometimes surgery.
+(See also the American College of Rheumatology's 2015 guidelines for the treatment of rheumatoid arthritis and the European League Against Rheumatism's 2019 update EULAR Recommendations for the Management of Rheumatoid Arthritis with Synthetic and Biological Disease-Modifying Antirheumatic Drugs.)

 Complete bed rest is rarely indicated, even for a short time; however, a program including judicious rest should be encouraged.